sriramss/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

    #### After the BMC has Been Reset to Factory Defaults

-3. Wait 5 minutes for BMC and Redfish initialization.
+3. Wait five minutes for BMC and Redfish initialization.

    ```bash
    ncn-w001# sleep 300